carlfulp/getting-and-cleaning-data-project/CodeBook.md

-## getting-and-cleaning-data-project
+# Getting and Cleaning Data Project

-The data set used herein is derived from the "Human Activity Recognition Using Smartphones Data Set," described in
+The data set used herein are derived from the "Human Activity Recognition Using Smartphones Data Set," described in

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

 and at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

-# Data Collection Description
+## Data Collection Description

 [The following was copied verbatim from the "ReadMe.txt" file contained in the original data set.]